suryaajis/MyDB/README.md

 # MyDB
-Make some work wtih database
+Make some work practice with database